After earning Donovan’s recommendation, new UW Huskies tight ends coach Derham Cato eager to make his mark

 But, besides Otton, Cato has some interesting options at tight end.
 He said that senior Jacob Kizer — who missed five games last season with a back injury — “has been awesome this offseason, just been kicking butt in the workouts and done a great job.”
 Likewise, the potential of redshirt sophomore Devin Culp — who’s still searching for his first career catch — “is really limitless.
 (With) his focus and his determination, I think he really realizes this is a chance for him to take his game to the next level.”
 True freshmen Mark Redman and Mason West will have opportunities to earn playing time as well.

-After all, Donovan’s pro-style offense plans to utilize its tight ends.
+After all, Donovan’s prostyle offense plans to utilize its tight ends.

 “They’re going to be asked to handle blocking at the point of attack in the run game, do a lot of different things in the pass game, stretch the field vertically, be involved in the drop-back and quick (passing) game,” Cato said.
 “So the biggest thing we talk about with our guys is that we put a lot on their plate and we expect them to be able to execute it.